cjohnhanson/codyjhanson.com/codyjhanson.com/content/posts/schematic.md

 - Describe design choices
 ## The Result
 - Describe how this is being used in production
-- Describe what it's shortcomings are
+- Describe what its shortcomings are
 - Describe potential future improvements